AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_controller.rst

     Probable Causes:

-      * DNS which is used by Aviatrix Controller cannot resolve/forward public Domain name request properly.
+      * DNS which is used by Aviatrix Controller cannot resolve/forward a public domain name request properly.

     Suggestions: